camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

 ```java
 taskService.completeTask(aTaskId); // may throw OptimisticLockingException
 ```
-The above method may throw an OptimisticLockingException in case executing the method call leads to concurrent modifications of data.
+The above method may throw an `OptimisticLockingException` in case executing the method call leads to concurrent modification of data.

-Job execution can also cause `OptimisticLockingException` to be thrown.
+Job execution can also cause an `OptimisticLockingException` to be thrown.
 Since this is expected, the execution will be retried.

-#### Handling optimistic locking exceptions
+#### Handling Optimistic Locking exceptions

 In case the current Command is triggered by the Job Executor, `OptimisticLockingException`s are handled automatically using retries.
 Since this exception is expected to occur, it does not decrement the retry count.

-If the current Command is triggered by an external API Call, the Camunda Engine rolls back the current transaction to the last safe point (wait state).
-Now the user has to decide how the exception should be handled.
-The user has to decide if the transaction should be retried or not.
+If the current Command is triggered by an external API call, the Camunda Engine rolls back the current transaction to the last safe point (wait state).
+Now the user has to decide how the exception should be handled, if the transaction should be retried or not.
 Also consider that even if the transaction was rolled back, it may have had non-transactional side effects which have not been rolled back.

 To control the scope of transactions, explicit save points can be added before and after activities using Asynchronous Continuations.

-### Common places where Optimistic Locking Exceptions are thrown
+### Common Places Where Optimistic Locking Exceptions Are Thrown

-There a some common places where the `OptimisticLockingException` can be thrown.
+There a some common places where an `OptimisticLockingException` can be thrown.
 For example

 * Competing external requests: completing the same task twice, concurrently.
 * Synchronization points inside a process: Examples are parallel gateway, multi instance, etc.

 The following model shows a parallel gateway, on which the `OptimisticLockingException` can occur.

-{{< img src="../img/optimisticLockingParallel.png" title="Optimistic locking in parallel gateway" >}}
+{{< img src="../img/optimisticLockingParallel.png" title="Optimistic Locking in parallel gateway" >}}

-There are two user tasks, after the opening parallel gateway.
-The closing parallel gateway, after the user tasks, merge the executions to one.
+There are two user tasks after the opening parallel gateway.
+The closing parallel gateway, after the user tasks, merges the executions to one.
-In the most cases one of the user task will be completed at first.
+In most cases, one of the user tasks will be completed first.
 Execution then waits on the closing parallel gateway until the second user task is completed.

 However, it is also possible that both user tasks are completed concurrently.
 Say the user task above is completed.
 The transaction assumes he is the first on the closing parallel gateway.
 The user task below is completed concurrently and the transaction also assumes he is the first on the closing parallel gateway.
 Both transactions try to update a row, which indicates that they are the first on the closing parallel gateway.
-In such cases  an `OptimisticLockingException` is thrown thrown.
-One of the transaction is rolled back and the other one succeeds to update the row.
+In such cases an `OptimisticLockingException` is thrown.
+One of the transactions is rolled back and the other one succeeds to update the row.

 ### Optimistic Locking and Non-Transactional Side Effects

-After the occurrence of an `OptimisticLockingException` the transaction is rolled back.
+After the occurrence of an `OptimisticLockingException`, the transaction is rolled back.
 Any transactional work will be undone.
 Non-transactional work like creation of files or the effects of invoking non-transactional web services will not be undone.
 This can end in inconsistent state.

 There are several solutions to this problem, the most common one is eventual consolidation using retries.

 ### Internal Implementation Details

-Most The Camunda Engine database tables contain a column called `REV_`.
+Most of the Camunda Engine database tables contain a column called `REV_`.
 This column represents the revision version.
 When reading a row, data is read at a given "revision".
 Modifications (UPDATEs and DELETEs) always attempt to update the revision which was read by the current command.
 Updates increment the revision.
 After executing a modification statement, the affected rows count is checked.
 If the count is `1` it is deduced that the version read was still current when executing the modification.
 In case the affected rows count is `0`, other transaction modified the same data while this transaction was running.
 This means that a concurrency conflict is detected and this transaction must not be allowed to commit.
 Subsequently, the transaction is rolled back (or marked rollback-only) and an `OptimisticLockingException` is thrown.